← Back to wiki

 nutrientnutrientmicronutrientlongevity-diet

-Omega-6 is an essential fatty acid the human body cannot synthesise and must obtain from diet; it is required for normal cell and organ function.
+Omega-6 is an essential fatty acid the human body cannot synthesize and must obtain from diet; it is required for normal cell membrane function, immune signaling, and reproductive health.
+The longevity concern is not omega-6 itself but the modern dietary imbalance: Western diets have omega-6:omega-3 ratios of 15–20:1 versus an evolutionary optimal of ~4:1.

 Why It Matters for Longevity